Rewind SEO’s Encyclopedia of Risky Links

 This page lists link types, uses, and patterns that make up the most the most common causes for Google Penalties in 2014.
 It can serve as a rough do-it-yourself penalty diagnoses guide of your penalized or at-risk site to determine broad penalty causes or impending risks.
 The information is equally valuable for screening SEO services or backlink packages to determine how risky they could be for your site.
 Though keep in mind that many SEO services will be using the more risky links on second and third link tiers that will be considerably safer than pointing directly at the site.

 The intent of this guide is that even if you are a laymen with little understanding of SEO strategies or concepts, you can still get a good idea about the causes of a penalty or impending risks.
 Obviously an analysis on this scale is NOT a substitute for a comprehensive penalty assessment which will be necessary for an accurate disavow.
-Depending on the penalty and links, you may also need to follow up a disavow with a backlink removal project which we can also provide.

 Triggers for Google Penalties